VergeGroup/swift-verge/README.md

 Create a `Store` instance with the initial state of your application.
 The `Store` class takes two type parameters:

 - The first type parameter represents the state of your application.
-- The second type parameter represents any middleware you want to use with your store.
-If you don't need any middleware, use `Never`.
+- The second type parameter represents any activity you want to use with your store.
+If you don't need any activity, use `Never`.

-Example:

 ```swift
 let store = Store<_, Never>(initialState: MyState())